Wallace Marosek

 46 Waltham Street, Studio 202-A

-As I’ve continued to paint as an adult, I have found that I am most inspired to paint while outdoors, especially while traveling.
+I have found that I am most inspired to paint while outdoors, especially while traveling.
 My work is immediate, spontaneous, a response to fugitive light and the mercurial nature of atmospheric conditions.
 I am inspired to capture the unique moment with brush and paint.
 In terms of traditional classifications, some may conclude that I am a representational painter.
 However, I do not seek to accurately show objects or places, rather, suggestions of color, texture, the rhythm and pattern of light - these are, for me, the elements which compose a painting.
-What matters most to me is to translate nature’s awe-inspiring grandeur, whether it be landscapes or florals, into another visual language - my personal interpretation.
+What matters most to me is to translate nature's awe-inspiring grandeur, whether it be landscapes or florals, into another visual language - my personal interpretation.
 I achieve realistic abstractions; my end piece therefore does not emphasize the exact, literal scene but rather the fundamental spirit of place, time, atmosphere, fragrances.

 While I am most excited to paint when traveling and able to paint en-plein-aire, travel is not always possible.
 At these times, painting in my studio, I indulge myself in painting florals, at times capturing the beauty of a flower quite literally and at other times more interpretively, in all cases, exploring color and technique appropriate to the format.
 As in my en-plein-aire landscape paintings, I always paint florals from fresh flowers, allowing me to study their structure, color variances, response to light, and feel.